Michael Pryor, Co-Founder @ Trello: When a Product Everyone Loves is Worth $450M (Video + Transcript)

 Michael: 21 languages.

 Jason: 21 languages.
 This is another learning.
 A lot of us, we localize late.
-We did a lot of technical…
+We have a lot of technical debt there.

 Michael: Well, we did too and it’s…

 Jason: What were the learnings there?